 6.5.4.12 Receive RTP media packets from controlling MCPTT function

-Upon receiving an indication from the media distributor that RTP media packets are received from the controlling MCPTT function, the floor control server interface:
+Upon receiving an indication from the media distributor that RTP media packets are received from the controlling MCPTT function, the floor control server interface in the IWF floor control server:

-1. if a SSRC of granted floor participant associated with a dual floor is not stored shall request the network media distributor to forward received RTP media packets to all MCPTT clients in the session controlled by the non-controlling MCPTT function where the SSRC of the received RTP media packets are different to SSRC used by an MCPTT client;
+1. if a SSRC of a granted floor participant associated with a dual floor is not stored shall request the network media distributor to forward received RTP media packets to all floor participants in the session controlled by the IWF performing the non-controlling role where the SSRC of the received RTP media packets are different from the SSRC used by a floor participant;

-NOTE: If one of the MCPTT client controlled by the non-controlling MCPTT function is granted the floor, media originated from that MCPTT client is not distributed back to the MCPTT client granted the floor.
+NOTE: If one of the floor participants controlled by the IWF performing the non-controlling role is granted the floor, media originated from that floor participant is not distributed back to the floor participant granted the floor.

-2. if a SSRC of granted floor participant associated with a dual floor is stored and if the SSRC in the media packet is not the same as the stored SSRC, shall request the network media distributor to forward received RTP media packets to MCPTT clients controlled by the non-controlling MCPTT function:
+2. if a SSRC of a granted floor participant associated with a dual floor is stored and if the SSRC in the media packet is not the same as the stored SSRC, shall request the network media distributor to forward received RTP media packets to floor participants controlled by the IWF performing the non-controlling role:

-i. where the SSRC of the received RTP media packets are different to SSRC used by the MCPTT client; and
+i. where the SSRC of the received RTP media packets are different from the SSRC used by the floor participant; and

 ii. that are not only listening to the dual floor according to local policy; and

-3. if a SSRC of granted floor participant associated with a dual floor is stored and if the SSRC in the media packet is the same as the stored SSRC, shall request the network media distributor to forward received RTP media packets to all MCPTT client:
+3. if a SSRC of granted floor participant associated with a dual floor is stored and if the SSRC in the media packet is the same as the stored SSRC, shall request the network media distributor to forward received RTP media packets to all floor participants:

-i. where the SSRC of the received RTP media packets are different to SSRC used by the MCPTT client; and
+i. where the SSRC of the received RTP media packets are different to SSRC used by the floor participant; and

 ii. listening to the dual floor according to local policy.

-6.5.4.13 Receive RTP media packets from an MCPTT client
+6.5.4.13 Receive RTP media packets from a floor participant